When your engine turns over, but will not start, it can feel devastating.

 So, it could mean, your engine is having trouble, producing a spark, getting fuel, or even creating compression.

-What “engine turns over but will not start” doesn’t generally mean is a problem with the starter.
-If the engine cranks normally, you don’t have a starting problem.
+Consequently, what “engine turns over but will not start” doesn’t generally mean, is a problem with the starter.
+Because, if the engine cranks normally, you don’t have a starter problem.

 When trying to find out why your car doesn’t want to start, keep in mind these possibilities:

 Sensors and Engine Codes

 The computer in modern vehicles monitors and controls, a good number of sensors and actuators.
 Scan your computer memory for trouble codes, before you do anything else.
 Even if the check engine light hasn’t come on; you may find a pending code, that can guide you in your diagnosis.
 False input or lack of input from sensors, like the crankshaft position sensor (CKP); or camshaft position sensor (CPS), can prevent the engine from starting.
 Also, a bad throttle position sensor (TPS), may cut off the spark to the cylinders.

 If the engine cranks slowly, you may be dealing with, a discharged battery; loose or corroded battery terminals or starting system wires.